ChHarding/LBL---LessBoringLife---A-movie-recommender/README.md

 Tkinter is used as its GUI.

 search_movies()
-This function will return 8 movies similar to the name that user has entered.
+This function will return a list of movies for the user to choose.

 show_similar_movies()
-This function will return similar movies based on the user selection of the movie name.
+This function will return similar movies based on the user selection of the movie.

 Install follwoing modules:
 pip install -r requirements.txt